bigjoefilms/Newsletter-app/backend/README.md

 # Email Subscriber App

-This is a simple Express.js application that should provides RESTful APIs for managing email subscribers.
+This is a simple Express.js application that should provide RESTful APIs for managing email subscribers.

 The app for now doesn't send emails but allows you to create, read, update, and delete email subscribers.